William Tarlton, butcher.

 He lived in Burr Lane and worked at lace manufacturers Joseph Maltby & Sons in Station Road.

-James died of meningitis, aged 23 in 1882 and “the other members of the family felt his loss keenly.
+James died of meningitis, aged 23, on August 31st, 1882 and “the other members of the family felt his loss keenly.
 Amid many manifestations of regret, his remains were interred in the Stanton Road cemetery, and anyone visiting his grave there may see a monument emblematic of the sport he loved so well – bat, ball, wicket and mittens’.
 (Sheddie Kyme)

 Moving out to the wider Tilson family, a nephew of ‘Fiddler Joss’ was John Tilson.